-The University of Wisconsin-Extension Bachelor of Science in Business Administration is organized into projects.
+The Bachelor of Science in Business Administration is organized into projects.
 A student must master every project to earn the degree.
 Each project is comprised of specific competencies, associated assessments, and the resources needed for successful completion.
-At the conclusion of each subscription period, a mark, similar to a letter grade, is reported for each project and the mark is transcribed to the student’s academic record.
+At the conclusion of each subscription period a letter grade is reported for each project.

 |Mastered with Distinction||MD|

-Students who demonstrate academic activity in an enrolled project by submitting at least one non-practice assessment for evaluation, but did not earn a mark of Mastery (M) by the end of the subscription period, receive a mark of “PR” for the in-progress project.
+Students who demonstrate academic activity in an enrolled project by submitting at least one non-practice assessment for evaluation, but did not earn a grade of Mastery (M) or higher by the end of the subscription period, receive a grade of “PR” for the in-progress project.
 Practice assessments do not satisfy the requirement for PR grades.

-Students who receive a mark of PR on a project have four additional subscription periods to master the project before being suspended.
-While continuous enrollment in a project with a PR mark is not required, students must demonstrate progress towards mastery by re-enrolling in the project (retake) within six calendar months from the end of the subscription period for which the last PR mark was assigned.
+Students who receive a grade of PR on a project have four additional subscription periods to master the project before receiving an F grade.
+While continuous enrollment in a project with a PR grade is not required, students must demonstrate progress towards mastery by re-enrolling in the project (retake) within six calendar months from the end of the subscription period for which the last PR grade was assigned.
 Beyond six months, there is no guarantee that the student’s prior work will carry forward into a new version of the project.

 Students may not have more than five open projects with In-Progress status in any subscription period.
 Students who have five open projects may not register for additional projects until they complete one or more of the open projects.

-Students are strongly encouraged to review the UW-Extension Academic Catalog to become familiar with the policies applicable their program.
+Students are encouraged to review the UW-Parkside Academic Catalog to become familiar with the policies applicable their program.